-- "COSMO"- 280 Compute CPU

-- "ARES"- 100 Compute CPU

-- "FREYJA"- 382 Compute CPU

-- "SGE"- 36 Compute CPU (SPARC)
+- "COSMO"- 280 Compute CPU - "ARES"- 64 Compute CPU (hyperthreaded to 128 cores) - "HEL"- 672 Compute CPU - "HUXLEY- 512 Compute CPU (hyperthreaded to 1024 cores)

-These resources are largely allocated to specific researchers, projects, or labs due to the limited resources currently on hand, however the goal of the Museum is to develop a generalized HPC capability that can support all AMNH researchers and students.
-Additionally, through the planned deployment of our Science-DMZ and associated connections to regional, national, and global research networks, AMNH will seek to further expand our HPC capabilities by collaborating with XSEDE and Open Science Grid, enabling our researchers to have greater and more seamless access to available HPC assets around the world while contributing our spare cycles and expertise back to the community.
+These resources are largely allocated to specific researchers, projects, or labs due to the limited resources currently on hand; however, AMNH's goal is to develop a generalized HPC capability that can support all AMNH researchers and students.
+Additionally, through the planned deployment of our Science DMZ and associated connections to regional, national, and global research networks, AMNH will seek to further expand our HPC capabilities by collaborating with XSEDE and OSG, enabling our researchers to have greater and more seamless access to available HPC assets around the world while contributing our spare cycles and expertise back to the community.
+Additionally, AMNH will develop the ability to use cloud based resources at Google and/or Amazon, allowing researchers to be able to leverage the power of the cloud for especially complex problems.